Generic selectors

 How many questions are in the CSCS supervisor test?

-The CSCS Supervisor Test consists of 50 multiple-choice questions.
-To pass the test and obtain the necessary qualification for a supervisor role within the construction industry, it’s typically required to answer at least 45 out of the 50 questions correctly, achieving a pass mark of 90%.
+All CSCS tests including CSCS supervisor test consist of 50 multiple-choice questions.
+To pass the tests it’s typically required to answer at least 45 out of the 50 questions correctly, achieving a pass mark of 90%.

 Can I book the CITB test online?

-Yes, the CITB test can be booked online through the official CITB website or via our website.
-The online booking process is convenient and allows you to choose your preferred test centre, date, and time according to availability.
+Yes, the CITB test can be booked online through the official CITB website or you can have us book the test for you.
+The online booking process is convenient and allows you to choose your preferred test centre, date, and time according to your availability.

 Are there any exemptions from taking the CITB test?

 Exemptions from the CITB test may be granted in certain cases.
-For example, individuals who hold certain recognized qualifications, such as a construction-related degree, may be exempt from taking the test.
-Exemptions are subject to specific criteria, and it’s advisable to contact CITB directly or refer to their website for the most up-to-date information on eligibility and exemption requirements.
+For example, individuals who hold certain recognised qualifications, such as a construction-related degree, may be exempt from taking the test.
+Exemptions are subject to specific criteria, and it’s advisable to contact CITB at 0344 994 4777, lines are open from 8am to 6pm Monday to Friday, excluding Bank Holidays.
+Refer to their website for the most up-to-date information on eligibility and exemption requirements.

 What happens if I fail the CITB test?

-If you fail the CITB test, you will have the opportunity to retake the test.
+If you fail the CITB test, you can retake the test.
 However, it’s essential to thoroughly review the relevant study material and identify areas that require further improvement before attempting the test again.
-Take advantage of additional revision resources, practice tests, and training courses to enhance your knowledge and increase your chances of success in subsequent attempts.
+Take advantage of additional revision resources, practice tests, and training courses to enhance your knowledge and increase your chances of success in subsequent attempts, each will cost you £22.50.
+You can sit the CITB test again 24 hours after receiving your results.

 Can I retake the CITB test if I don’t pass on my first attempt?

-Yes, if you do not pass the CITB test on your first attempt, you’re eligible to retake the test.
+If you do not pass the CITB test on your first attempt, you’re eligible to retake the test.
 However, there may be a waiting period before you can rebook the test, depending on the test centre’s availability.
-Use the time between attempts to further strengthen your knowledge and understanding of the relevant health and safety practices.
-Aim to address any areas of weakness to improve your performance in subsequent attempts.

 Conclusion